ArchithSharma/CricketPredictions/README.md

 │── data/                  # Includes datasets used in the project │── Markdown_Script/       # Markdown version available on RPubs, fully reproducible │── Shiny_App/             # Includes Source Code for Shiny App
-│── paper/                 # Research paper and TeX source │── README.md              # Project documentation
+│── README.md              # Project documentation
 │── LICENSE                # License information

 ```
-## Paper compilation if generating from TeX

-Instructions can be found in this [markdown file](paper/Stats&Stumps-TeXSource/TeX_Compiling.md) and can be compiled either using latexmk or Overleaf.
-The PDF file is also included.

 ## License
 This project is licensed under the MIT License.